Washington's Adult Reengagement Framework

 If Washington adults do not have accessible and affordable options for postsecondary education, they risk continued underemployment without the many benefits that come from earning a postsecondary credential.

 The completion of a postsecondary credential is critical for participation and success in the 21st century economy.
 Empowering adults to return to the classroom, complete their credential, and advance in their careers can have profound benefits on Washington’s families, our communities, and state’s economic and civic health.

-The communications component develops an online tool, leverages existing tools, and implements targeted outreach to connect returning adults to programs.
+- Communications: Identify former students, develop an online reengagement tool, and implement targeted outreach to connect returning adults to programs and supportive campuses.

-The completion component supports the development of regional, career-focused, adult friendly pathway; addresses enrollment barriers; and expands supports to returning adult students.
+- Completion: Support the development of regional, career-focused, adult friendly pathways; address enrollment barriers; and expand campus supports to returning adult students.

 Washington is Ready

-Washington, with its strong foundation of work and commitment to an inclusive and responsive higher education system, is well-positioned to develop a framework to reengage adult learners.
-Washington:
+Washington has a strong foundation of work and commitment to an inclusive and responsive higher education system, and is well-positioned to develop a framework to reengage adult learners.
+Washington is:

-- Serves nearly 70,000 students (over 42 percent aged 24 or older) through the State Need Grant.
+- Serves nearly 70,000 students (over 42 percent aged 24 or older) through the Washington College Grant.

 - Provides strong pathways for transfer students and returning students, including policies to support students in receiving credit for prior learning.

 To meet this critical need for skilled employees, Washington adopted a goal of at least 70 percent of all adults (ages 25-44) completing a postsecondary certificate or degree.
 Establishing the Adult Reengagement Framework is an essential step to reaching the educational attainment goal.
 Success will hinge on continued partnerships with key stakeholders from higher education, businesses and employers, targeted regions of the state, state agencies, and policy makers, who together will strengthen and define our shared commitment to serving adult students.